IIIF/training/europeana/edm/Europeana_and_iiif.md

 Each class starts with the “rdf:about” statement which is its identifier.
 This same identifier can be found within other classes as the content of an “rdf:resource” statement, thus linking the classes together.

-Don't forget to add the xml declaration at the top of the record, the rdf:RDF at the beginning and end of the record and the namespaces.
+Don't forget to add the xml declaration at the top of the record, the rdf:RDF container at the beginning and end of the record and the namespaces at the top before the first class begins.
+See the example below.

 ## EDM for images